1. What type of academic calendar does Baylor use?

 8. Can students defer their enrollment at Baylor?

 Baylor University does not have a deferred enrollment policy.
-If you would like to attend Baylor in a future semester, simply cancel your acceptance and then complete a Re-Activation Form for the term you would like to begin classes.
+If you would like to attend Baylor in a future semester, simply cancel your acceptance and reapply for admission for the term you would like to begin classes.

 9. Does Baylor offer any online courses or distance learning programs?